Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: As in most areas along the eastern Florida coast, homeowners' insurance is expensive.
 Hurricanes are always a possibility.
+In fact, Irma caused wind damage in 2017.

 Recommended as a Retirement Spot?
 Yes